RaahimNadeem/Task-Management-Platform/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-What you need to install the software:
+You will need:

 - A modern web browser (e.g., Google Chrome, Mozilla Firefox)
 - SQLite3